drewrotunno/FlexDDS/README.md

 Connection relies on a static local IP set on the Flex's SD card config.
 Default is DHCP, or 192.168.11.99

-This version hopefully covers everything but RAM, i.e. Full STP profile control, DRG Frequency ramps, accessible CFR Registers, Triggers and output pulses from FlexDDS-NG's DCP, per slot and on the rack.
+This version hopefully covers everything but RAM, i.e. Full STP profile control, DRG Frequency ramps, accessible CFR Registers, TTL triggers and output pulses from FlexDDS-NG's DCP, per slot and on the rack.
 This is a lot of 3-letter acronyms.

 Careful applications of the commands is advised.
 Generally, functions are added to a 'stack', and then flushed all at once to the Flex's DCP.
 See the Examples for my best practices.